claudielarouche/claudielarouche/_dev-projects/free-agent.md

 ## Why Work with Me?

 - **Cross-Departmental Perspective**
-  I’ve collaborated with teams in IT, procurement, and communications, giving me a broad view of government processes and the ability to bridge gaps between units.
+  I’ve collaborated with teams in IM, IT, HR, ATIP, Communications, Corporate Reporting and more!
+This has given me a broad view of government processes and the ability to bridge gaps between units.

 - **Agile and Collaborative**
   I use agile methods to deliver iterative improvements, ensuring stakeholders see value early and can course-correct quickly.

 - **Technical & Strategic Expertise**
-  From Jekyll site architecture to Power BI reporting and Python automation, I combine deep technical skills with strategic planning to drive outcomes.
+  From Power BI reporting to Python automation, I have developed solid technical skills over the years.
+I combine them with strategic planning to drive outcomes.

+- **Initiative**
+  Show me a problem, I will propose a solution!

 ## How to Hire Me